Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 Here, the next term is twice of the previous term.

-Visualising number sequences is a great way to understand patterns and relationships in numbers.
-Sequences often form visual patterns than can be represented with shapes.
-Pictorial representation of some number sequences is given below.
+Visualizing number sequences is a great way to understand patterns and relationships in numbers.
+Sequences often form visual patterns that can be represented with shapes.
+A pictorial representation of some number sequences is given below.

 All 1’s The all 1’s sequence is an infinite sequence where each term is 1.